 So with similar (and sometimes higher) salaries, should software engineers consider careers as data scientists?
 As with most everything, it depends… but here we’ll review some of the factors to consider as you map your career path going forward.

 But if you’re a software engineer who’d rather not spend the time and effort to beef up your data skills, rest assured that your career path can still be a solid one.

-So if machine learning isn’t what you’re interested in, don’t stress too much about it—and spend your spare time instead developing expertise in an area you are interested in.
+So if machine learning isn’t what you’re interested in, don’t stress too much about it.
+Instead, spend your spare time developing expertise in an area you are interested in.

-As a software engineer, you’ll generally be closer to the product and your skills will be leveraged to make those products—whether consumer- or internally-facing—better, faster, more user-friendly, etc. As you progress in your career, a higher level of responsibility can look like managing a team of engineers, or some developers choose to go into more cross-functional product roles.
+As you progress in your career, higher levels of responsibility include managing a team of engineers.
+Some developers choose to go into more cross-functional product roles.